-Northwood University welcomes homeschool graduates.
+Northwood University welcomes homeschool students for dual enrollment and homeschool graduates for degree programs.
 All prospective students in a homeschool program will be subject to the same admission standards as those who graduated from a high school.
 Since some students in homeschool programs may not follow a traditional high school curriculum, Northwood University may request further detailed documentation of a student's high school coursework and evaluations of progress, as needed.